-Kayman-Hale Armaments X-1 Kinetic Accelerator Rifle - Updated
+Kayman-Hale Armaments X-1 Kinetic Accelerator Rifle - Updated with new KHA background.

 Year of Service Entry: 2117